Norman Lumsden: Early career

 Lumsden's singing career began before World War II with singing popular classics on the wireless and performing in oratorio around Britain.
 His first radio broadcast was for the BBC in the 1930s, during which he sang Negro spirituals and Czechoslovak songs by Dvořák.
 It was at this time that he changed his surname to Lumsden.
 In 1945 he gave an acclaimed debut recital at London's Wigmore Hall, performing arias from Handel and Verdi, and taking small roles at Sadler's Wells.

 Lumsden's singing talents were recognised by Benjamin Britten, who described him as, "that rare British product, a true bass".
 Lumsden was an original member of the ensemble of the English Opera Group, founded by Britten and Peter Pears in 1947.
 A bass, Lumsden had a distinguished career as an opera singer, performing several times at the Royal Opera House in London's Covent Garden, and also at the Aldeburgh and Glyndebourne festivals.
 He created roles in the first performances of several of Britten's works, including Quince the carpenter in A Midsummer Night's Dream (1960), a role Britten wrote particularly with Lumsden's voice in mind, Superintendent Budd in Albert Herring (1947), and Black Bob in the children's opera The Little Sweep (1949).
 He also appeared in Britten's Billy Budd, and played Collatinus in The Rape of Lucretia, and Peachum in Britten's adaptation of The Beggar's Opera.
-Lumsden also took part in Britten's first 13 Aldeburgh Festivals between 1948 – 1960.
+Lumsden also took part in Britten's first 13 Aldeburgh Festivals between 1948 and 1960.